-This continuous scheme can be adapted to the Riemannian framework using the proper gradient norm.
+We are currently investigating how to adapt the $\Phi$ -function formalism to our Riemannian tensor framework.
+The gradient of the modified criterion can be computed with the invariant metric like in Appendix A.1 to obtain a weighted manifold Laplacian with an additional anisotropic correction term.
 However, designing an efficient discrete computation scheme is more difficult.
 We may compute the directional derivatives using finite differences in the flat matrix space and use the intrinsic evolution scheme, but we believe that there are more efficient ways to do it using the exponential map.
-We are still investigating that aspect.
-In the following, we keep the isotropic regularization based on the squared amplitude of the gradient
+In the following, we keep the isotropic regularization based on the squared amplitude of the gradient.